 The Eos was introduced in 2007 but a recent mid-cycle facelift added new lights and a new grille, putting the Eos in-line with other members of the Volkswagen family.

-The refined interior, available in several color options, showcases new trim on the instrument panel and doors with standard "Matte Chrome" detailing, as well as chrome-framed window buttons and light switches.
-On higher trim lines, genuine walnut wood adds elegance to the instrument and door panels, and is accompanied by "Vienna" leather seating.
+The refined interior, available in several color options, showcases standard "Matte Chrome" detailing as well as chrome-framed window buttons and light switches.
+On higher trim levels, genuine walnut wood adds elegance to the instrument and door panels, and is accompanied by "Vienna" leather seating.

-All Eos are equipped with leather-wrapped multifunction steering wheel and shift knob.
+All Eos models are equipped with a leather-wrapped multifunction steering wheel and shift knob.

 Engine and Transmission

-The latest Eos features a 2.0-liter 16-valve DOHC turbocharged and intercooled four-cylinder gasoline engine exclusively.
-This direct injected power plant produces 200 horsepower and develops 207 lbs-ft. of torque, while delivering 22 city and 29 highway miles per gallon.
+The Eos is exclusively available with a 2.0-liter 16-valve DOHC turbocharged and intercooled four-cylinder gasoline engine.
+This direct-injected mill produces 200 horsepower and develops 207 lbs-ft. of torque, while delivering 22 city and 29 highway miles per gallon.

 Power is sent to the front wheels through a six-speed dual-clutch automatic transmission.

-Likely the defining feature of the Eos, the five-part roof unit, a fully opening hardtop, converts the Eos from coupe to convertible (and vice versa) in just 25 seconds with the touch of a button.
-Unlike other comparably-priced convertibles, the Eos features a fully-functional sunroof with shade, allowing an open-air experience when the convertible top is up.
+Likely the defining feature of the Eos, the five-part roof unit converts the Eos from a coupe to a convertible (and vice versa) in just 25 seconds with the touch of a button.
+Unlike other comparably-priced convertibles, the Eos features a fully-functional sunroof with shade, allowing an open-air experience even when the convertible top is up.